mozaik-association/mozaik/docs/Distribution-list-module.md

     To be included in these lists, it is mandatory that the object has at least one email or postal address defined.
 Otherwise, the contact will appear in the "unreachable" tab accessible from the mailing list form.

-Within a distribution list, it is possible to add filters that will allow you to find a list of contacts that meet these filters that should be included in the distribution list. filters can be created and saved as a template to be used for other distribution lists.
+A distribution list allows you to add filters that allow you to find a list of contacts that meet these filters and that will be included in the distribution list. filters can be created and saved as a template to be used for other distribution lists.
 Once the different filters are added, it is possible to see the list of all the contacts found by applying the different filters.
-It is here that we can see the usefulness and the power of these filters because they are dynamic.
-That is to say that when a new person meets the criteria of the filters, this person will be automatically added in the distribution list.
+These filters are dynamic, when a new person meets the criteria of the filters, this person will be automatically added in the distribution list.

 ![screenshot 18](img/screen18.png)